 85% of home buyers and sellers admit that they want to work with a real estate agent who uses video.

 Homes for sale that have video marketing have 400% more views and inquiries than homes without any video.

 86% of potential home buyers are using video to research communities, and 70% use it to view inside of a home.

-But, here’s the rub: we’ve known (for years!) that video is THE next big thing.
-However, Realtors still are using it reluctantly – or not at all.
+But, here’s the rub: we’ve known (for years!) that video is KING when it comes to social media.
+However, most Realtors and loan officers still are using it reluctantly – or not at all.

 And I totally understand that because it’s intimidating to get in front of the camera and “act natural.”